Retr0Hub/MetroKolkata/README.md

 ## 📜 License

 Distributed under the MIT License.
 See `LICENSE.md` for more information.
-(You'll need to add a LICENSE file).